halldorel/lunga/pages/program.md

 There will be 9 workshops at LungA festival 2018.

+7 x Week-long Workshops

-7 x Week-long Workshops, 1x Friday Workshop and 1 x Youth Workshop.
+1 x Friday Workshop

+1 x Youth Workshop (age 12-18)

 The price for the week-long workshop is 45.000 ISK.
 That includes participation in a workshop, dormitory-style accommodation, three meals a day and access to all of the festival’s events.
+There is also an option to arrange your own accommodation or camping.

-The price for the Friday workshop is 15.000 ISK and it includes participation in the Friday workshop, dormitory-style accommodation from thursday - sunday, three meals a day while participating in the workshop and access to all of the festival’s events.
+The price for the Friday workshop is 15.000 ISK and it includes participation in the Friday workshop, dormitory-style accommodation from Thursday - Sunday and meals for the period of the workshop and access to all of the festival’s events.

-Kids workshop-TBA

-Workshop Applications open on the 1st of May 2018.
+The price for the youth workshop is 10.000 ISK and it includes a week-long workshop with Benni Hemm Hemm and Magga Stína and lunch throughout the week.
+Please note that accommodation is not included in the youth workshop.

+Sign up for the workshops [HERE](<https://podio.com/webforms/20823240/1432298 >)

+Sign up for the Youth workshop age 12-18 years  [HERE](<https://podio.com/webforms/20823273/1432303 >)

 {% include workshops.html %}